ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-06-09-metrics-references.md

 ![A modified sandwich, from Adabie et al. (2017 NBER)](/assets/img/LZ.png){ width=50% }

 1. It is important to note that this estimator _assumes_ that the number of observations within a cluster is small and that the number of clusters is large.
 Clustering aggregates the clustered observations treats the clusters as ['superobservations'](https://www.stata.com/statalist/archive/2003-05/msg00550.html), thus access to the asymptotic properties of the sandwich estimator relies no longer on the number of observations, but on the number of clusters.
-As C & T point out, some stats packages know this and correct the degrees of freedom, to my knowledge `reghdfe` is the most careful about this.
+As Cameron & Trivedi point out, some stats packages know this and correct the degrees of freedom, to my knowledge `reghdfe` is the most careful about this.

 2. To continue the example from above, clustering by manufacturer: